-One song that I wrote for "Yanah", "The Girl In The Picture", was dedicated to Kim Phuc, the little girl (in the black and white picture) that was severly burnt in 1972 during a napalm attack on Vietnam.
-Forty children aged 6 to 14 belonging to the Mozaiek choir participated in the recording of "The girl in the picture".
-A string quartet arrangement was added as the final touch to the song.
-I sent the song to Kim, as a dedication to her.
-She really loved it, so I invited her to come to Belgium.
-I organised a press conference where Yanah handed over the very first copy of the single CD.
-The press-conference was broadcasted on all Belgian tv news stations and was in all the newspapers.
+The first single that got released with Yanah, The Girl In The Picture, was about and dedicated to Kim Phuc, the little girl (in the black and white picture) that was severly burnt in 1972 during a napalm attack on Vietnam.
+Forty children aged 6 to 14 belonging to the Mozaiek choir participated in the recording of the songs, and a string quartet arrangement was added as the final touch.
+The song was sent to Kim, who really loved it.
+Eric organised a press conference where Yanah handed over the very first copy of the single CD.
+The press-conference was broadcasted on all Belgian tv news stations and the story was in all the newspapers.
 The benefits of the sales of that song went to her peace foundation, The Kim Foundation, that supports children that are victimized by war.
 Kim and Eric became real good friends and have met numerous times since the event.

-The third and last time I got her in the spotlights, was when the full CD got released.
-It had real good reviews on Yahoo and CD Baby, and in national newspapers (Het Nieuwsblad, La Dernière Heure, Het Belang van Limburg) and magazines (Flair, Story, Joepie, Dag Allemaal, Menzo, TV-Familie, TV Gids, TV Familie, Stage, Uitkomst).
-In iTunes, our cover of Don Henley's "Boys of Summer" continues to be downloaded even today.
-We did a lot of gigs almost 2 years in the BE/NL area including UNESCO in France, many cultural centers, some of the most prestigious festivals in BE, TV of course and radio.
+When the full CD The Girl In The Picture got released, the reviews in the national newspapers (Het Nieuwsblad, La Dernière Heure, Het Belang van Limburg, ...) and magazines (Flair, Story, Joepie, Dag Allemaal, Menzo, TV-Familie, TV Gids, TV Familie, Stage, Uitkomst, ...), were all excellent.
+In iTunes, Yanah's cover of Don Henley's "Boys of Summer" continues to be downloaded even today.
+A lot of live gigs were done in 2005 and 2006 in the BE/NL area including UNESCO in France, many cultural centers, and some of the most prestigious festivals in BE.

-It soon was clear that Yanah's ambitions were not the same as mine, so she terminated the contract.
-During this time, in 2008, I produced and mixed "Sandbox Society"'s EP.
+In 2008, Eric recorded and produced Sandbox Society's EP.
 Drums and bass were recorded at Jet Studio in Brussels, vocals and guitars in the Flying Snowman Studio.